1970s in fashion: Women's hairstyles

 Throughout much of the decade, women and teenage girls wore their hair long, with a centre or side parting.
 Harper's Bazaars Lindy Segal attributed the popularity of long, straight hairstyles in the 1970s to Cher, whose distinctive look became associated with what is now sometimes referred to as "Cher hair".
 Other hairstyles of the early to mid-1970s included the wavy "gypsy" cut, the layered shag, and the "flicked" style, popularly referred to as "wings", in which the hair was flicked into resembling small wings at the temples.
 This look was popularised by the stars of the television series Charlie's Angels.
 Blonde-streaked or "frosted" hair was also popular.
 In 1977, punk singer Debbie Harry of Blondie sparked a new trend with her shoulder-length, dyed platinum blonde hair worn with a long fringe (bangs), popular in the late 1970s.

-In the 1970s, making one of the popular hairstyles for a woman didn't take a lot of time.
-These hairstyles, including Afro hairstyle, Shaggy Hairdo and Feathered hair (then known as "Farrah Fawcett hairstyle") were said to be perfect when you're on-the-go and would still keep your expressive style in-check.

 For black people in the United States and elsewhere, the afro was worn by both sexes throughout the decade.
 As the Afro entered the mainstream, Afro-enhancing products and Afro wigs emerged in the African-American beauty industry.
 These wigs were created and advertised as a bolder look that could conveniently be removed and put on for a night out.
 For Black women, it became a staple in disco, with disco divas like Diana Ross and Gloria Gaynor adopting it in the 1970s.
 Afros were also occasionally sported by Whites, especially Jewish Americans as an alternative to the uniform long, straight hair which was a fashion mainstay until the arrival of punk and the "disco look" when hair became shorter and centre partings were no longer the mode.

 Among the most iconic women's hairstyle of the 1970s is the Farrah Fawcett hairstyle.
 Popularized in 1976, the hairstyle was heavily imitated by many American women and girls.
 It incorporated waves, curls, and layers.
 The style mostly worn with bangs, but could also be worn with a side part.
 To make it even more stylish, women and girls would frost their hair with blonde streaks.

 By the late 1970s, the popularity of braided hairstyles for Afro-textured hair, such as cornrows, increased.
 These looks are exemplified by vocal group Sister Sledge on their 1979 He's the Greatest Dancer album cover.